wtraylor/modular_megafauna_model/docs/tutor.md

 ### How to add a new herbivore class {#sec_new_herbivore_class}

 The model design allows a complete substitution of the herbivore class.
 If you want to implement a completely new model behaviour, you can derive your new class from \ref Fauna::HerbivoreInterface and write it from scratch.
 If you want to build upon the base functionality, derive it from \ref Fauna::HerbivoreBase.

 Then, derive a new class from \ref Fauna::PopulationInterface to manage and construct your object instances.
-In \ref Fauna::Simulator::create_populations(), create that population class.
+In \ref Fauna::WorldConstructor::create_population(), create that population class.

 @startuml "Relationships for a new herbivore type."
 	!include diagrams.iuml!new_herbivore_type
 @enduml

 ### How to add a new energy expenditure component {#sec_new_expenditure_component}
-- Add a new entry in \ref Fauna::ExpenditureComponent.
+- Add a new enum entry in \ref Fauna::ExpenditureComponent.
-- Parameters:
-	+ Add new possible string value for the HFT parameter `expenditure_components` in \ref Fauna::ParamReader::declare_parameters().
+- Add new possible string value for the HFT parameter `expenditure.components` in \ref Fauna::read_hft(); include it in the error message.
-	+ Adjust \ref Fauna::ParamReader::callback() under `callback == CB_EXPENDITURE_COMPONENTS`.
-	+ Expand the comment in the instruction file `data/ins/herbivores.ins`.
 - Implement your algorithm as a free function or a class.
 See \ref expenditure_components.h for examples.
 - Call your model in \ref Fauna::HerbivoreBase::get_todays_expenditure().
 - Update the UML diagram in \ref sec_herbivorebase.